exonum/exonum-doc/src/architecture/consensus.md

 1. Each round has a *leader node*.
 The round leader offers a *proposal* for the next block and broadcasts it across the network.
-The logic of selecting the leader node is described in a separate algorithm
+The logic of selecting the leader node is described in a separate algorithm.
 2. Validators may vote for the proposal by broadcasting a *prevote* message.
-   A prevote means that the validator has been able to parse the proposal and has all transactions specified in it
+   A prevote means that the validator has been able to parse the proposal and has all transactions specified in it.
 3. After the validator has collected enough prevotes from a supermajority of other validators, it applies transactions specified in the voted proposal,